Encouragement provides the emotional fuel that enables people to hold longer, reach farther and dig deeper than previously believed possible.

 If you focus on what you don’t have, people pick that up.
 That makes it difficult for you to encourage others toward who they are to become.

-If you concentrate on what you don’t have, you can’t pour your energy into what others need because those people become part of the solution to get you what you want.
+If you concentrate on what you don’t have, you can’t pour your energy into what others need because those people become part of the solution for you to get what you want.

-When you are grateful for what you have, you are naturally freer to encourage others.
+When you are grateful for what you have, you are more naturally motivated to encourage others.

 Bottom line, you can’t encourage if you are not an encouraged person yourself.